ViragSzabo/in-a-bubble-lab/README.md

 8. [📜 License](#-licensed)
 9. [🚫 Ignore Private Data](#-ignore-private-data)
 10. [✨ Author](#-author)

-# 🫧 In A Bubble Lab
-Welcome to the lab where three teams of data structures — Queue, Stack, and HashSet — work together _(and sometimes compete)_ to organise, search, and sort things out in the middle of a chaos of datasets.
-Bubble and SmartBubble are racing to see who tidies things up the quickest, while Sequential and Binary Search compete to see who finds their targets the fastest.
-Think of it as a lab experiment: each data structure has its own _personality_, each algorithm has its own _strategy_ to work, and you as the user are the lab supervisor controlling the experiments.

 # 🎭 The Cast
 Meet the main participants of the lab experiment within the In A Bubble Lab.